daveyarwood/blog.djy.io/src/_drafts/alda-has-a-new-logo-and-website.md

 "logo maker" tools that you find out there if you do a quick web search.
 I found them all to be about the same.
-You type in the name of your product/company/whatever, make some selections from a bunch of sample logos that look similar to the style you're going for, and you maybe pick a stock icon to put next to the text, and you end up with a reasonably professional-looking logo.
+You type in the name of your product/company/whatever, make some selections from a bunch of sample logos that look similar to the style you're going for, and maybe pick a stock icon to put next to the text, and you end up with a reasonably professional-looking logo.

-After doing this a few times, I found that I just wasn't happy with any of the results.
-I really wanted Alda to have a unique logo, and there was no way that I was going to get that from one of these logo making tools.
+After doing this a few times, I found that I just wasn't happy with the results.
+I really wanted the new Alda logo to have a unique graphical element, and there was no way that I was going to get that from one of these logo making tools.

 I've never been a great visual artist, so up until this point, I was putting off the idea of creating a logo myself from scratch.
 But after seeing the